velvia/links/data_eng.md

 * [dvc](https://dvc.org/doc/use-cases/versioning-data-and-model-files/tutorial) is a library and CLI for git-like versioning of datasets, models, etc. - but can leverage cloud storage like S3
 * [Pachyderm](https://www.pachyderm.com/getting-started/) is an entire platform for versioning and DS workflow - like DVC on steroids
+* [FBLearner Flow](https://engineering.fb.com/2016/05/09/core-data/introducing-fblearner-flow-facebook-s-ai-backbone/) - Facebook's ML experimentation and workflow platform.
+They have "operators" which can parallelize work.

 * [kube-batch](https://github.com/kubernetes-sigs/kube-batch) - advanced batch job scheduler for Kubernetes, multi-tenant